The Hamiltons: Release

 The Hamiltons was part of the 2006 After Dark Horrorfest.
 It received a theatrical release on November 17, 2006.
 It was released on DVD on March 27, 2007.

-In October 2011, the film was adapted into a play.
+In October 2011, the film was adapted into a play by The Rage of the Stage Players.

 Sequel

 A sequel, The Thompsons, was released in 2012.

 Reception

 In a positive review, Robert Koehler of Variety states that The Hamiltons "refuses to play by most of the genre rules".
 Joshua Siebalt of DreadCentral rated the film 3.5/5 stars and called it "a damn solid film."
 Brad Miska of Bloody Disgusting rated it 3.5/5 stars and called it "a truly unique horror film, which leads up to one final moment that is sure to leave you in a state of shock."
 In a mixed review, Bill Gibron of DVD Verdict described the film as amateurish but the best After Dark Horrorfest entry that year.
 Scott Weinberg of DVD Talk rated the film 2.5/5 stars and described it as "a pretty amateurish affair."
 Don R. Lewis of Film Threat rated the film 4.5/5 stars and states that The Hamiltons is "one of the best indie horror films in a great long while."
 Scott Collura of IGN rated the film 5/10 and criticized the film's production values and lack of gore, though he called it "a solid little horror film."